Employee Rostering: Dated Mindsets and How to Challenge Them

 Determining which employees will work which shift is often a challenging task for managers.
 Employee rostering requires managers to understand the organisation’s workforce, specifically the employees’ skill sets and certifications, to match the right worker with the right task.

 Different types of workers have different needs.
 A one-size-fits-all employee rostering approach, whilst tempting for simplicity’s sake, essentially ignores the needs of the workforce.

-Steve Goldberg, VP and Research Director at Ventana Research
+Quincy Valencia, VP and Research Director, Ventana Research

 WorkForce Software solutions help managers respond quickly to disruptions in the workforce, featuring fair and predictive employee rostering tools that gather valuable data on workers’ skills and hours worked.
 Managers can make use of this data to meet their employees’ needs adequately whilst helping to create an appropriate work/life balance.

 Our rostering tools also retain the necessary focus on compliance, which can be a constantly moving target.
 It can be difficult to keep track of every detail to ensure operations are meeting regulatory requirements.
 The right employee rostering programmes can help navigate these challenges, keep the organisation compliant and maintain worker satisfaction.

 WorkForce Software helps managers take a modern approach to employee rostering to fully support the different teams in your workforce.
 This reduces discrepancies between worker types, eliminates unnecessary competition for hours and decreases the chaotic and unproductive nature of manual employee rostering.
 The software can also assist with ensuring a productive mix of employees to encourage collaboration and address both the needs of the business and its workers.